sirenuf/CODPatch-PS3/README.md

    *  **Fixes** the underlying XUID missmatch.
 Stats now save.

 2. ✅ **Modern Warfare 3**
    * **Fixes** the underlying XUID missmatch.
-Stats now save and you can join unpatched old hosts as well.
+Stats save like usual and you can play the game like normal.
+This will also not crash other’s games anymore if the host is an unpatched client with an old account.
    * **Fixes** unpatched player's of new accounts to also join your server and not crash it.

 4. ✅ **Black Ops 1**